Boardwalk Hall Auditorium Organ: Records and distinctions

 The organ has been recognized by Guinness World Records as the largest musical instrument, the loudest musical instrument, and the largest pipe organ ever constructed, although debate exists about the selection criteria.
 (Philadelphia's twice-expanded Wanamaker Organ has fewer pipes but more pipe ranks, and is fully operational.)
 Guinness also recognized the Grand Ophicleide in the Pedal Right division to be the loudest organ stop in the world (until it was surpassed by the Vox Maris, a 1-rank outdoor instrument that relies on compressed air, built for South Korea's Expo 2012).
-Boardwalk Hall's 7-manual console is still the world's largest.

 The Boardwalk Hall Auditorium Organ and the smaller Ballroom Organ (a 55-rank theatre organ, Kimball opus 7073) were both recognized by the multi-national Organ Historical Society as instruments "of historical value and worthy of preservation" as part of its Historic Organ Citations program.
 The Citations, numbers 313 and 314, were presented to the New Jersey Sports and Exposition Authority on October 26, 2004.

 Officially, the Auditorium Organ has 33,112 pipes, but the exact number is uncertain.
 It is very hard to determine exactly how many pipes the organ has, due to undocumented revisions made during its construction, followed by extensive damage that is still being repaired, further confounded by erroneous reports that have circulated over the years.

 The Auditorium Organ is the only one in the world to have stops standing on 100 inches of wind pressure.
 It is also the only organ to have two 32-foot pedal stops on 50 inches wind pressure.
 There are two more organs in the world with stops on 50 inches, but these are 8-foot solo trumpet or tuba stops.
 For perspective, 100 inches wind pressure, equivalent to 3.6 psi or 0.25 atm, is about 30 times more than a normal organ stop; even high-pressure stops usually stand on only 10 to 12 inches.
 The Auditorium Organ has four stops on 100 inches (also known as the "Big Reeds") and ten stops on 50 inches wind pressure: